PerlFFI/FFI-Platypus/README.md

 requests.
 - The intent of the `FFI-Platypus` team is to support the same versions of Perl that are supported by the Perl toolchain.
 As of this writing that means 5.16 and better.
-As such, please do not include any codethat requires a newer version of Perl.
+As such, please do not include any code that requires a newer version of Perl.

 ## Performance Testing